-Monitoring the temperature of your cargo during transportation is a vital and mandatory requirement for many industries.
+Monitoring the temperature during transportation is vital and mandatory for many industries.
 In fact, a temperature-monitoring system is now a standard specification item for temperature-controlled transport and is legislated in many countries.

 One or more temperature sensors are installed in your vehicles’ cargo compartments.

 Temperature is measured digitally then output the value measured in degrees Celsius.
 There is no additional conversion and, because digital transmission is used, there are no signal losses to cause inaccuracies, allowing for errors below ±0.5°C. Both wired (1-Wire) or wireless (BLE) sensors have a small form factor that facilitate their installation.